sandraglokken/Exercise3/README.md

 The server broadcasts it's own ip on port `30000`, listen for messages on this port to find the IP.
 You should write down the IP address as you will need it for again later in the exercise.

 ### Sending UDP packets:
 The server will respond to any message you send to it.
 Try sending a message to the server ip on port `20000 + n` where `n` is the number of the workspace you're sitting at.
-Listen to messages from the server and print them to a terminal to confirm that the messages are in fact beeing responded to.
+Listen to messages from the server and print them to a terminal to confirm that the messages are in fact being responded to.

 - The server will act the same way if you send a broadcast (`#.#.#.255` or `255.255.255.255`) instead of sending directly to the server.
   - If you use broadcast, the messages will loop back to you!
 The server prefixes its reply with "You said: ", so you can tell if you are getting a reply from the server or if you are just listening to yourself.